PowerPointLabs/PowerPointLabs-Website/_docs/shortcuts-lab.md

 ---
 layout: docs
-title: Shortcuts
+title: Shortcuts Lab
 ---

 PowerPointLabs also introduces several useful shortcuts to make tasks easier.
 Here's an overview of what these are, and how to use them.

 ## ![]({{ site.baseurl }}/img/docs/misc-1.png) <a class="anchor-bookmark" id="edit-name"></a> Edit Name
 Right-click on any shape, and choose this option in the submenu `PowerPointLabs` to change its name easily.
-This is especially useful for giving shapes unique names for use with Auto Animate.
+This is especially useful for giving shapes unique names for use with Animation Lab.

 ## ![]({{ site.baseurl }}/img/docs/misc-2.png) <a class="anchor-bookmark" id="fit-to-height"></a> Fit to Height
 Right-click on an image or a shape, and choose this option in the submenu `PowerPointLabs` to automatically resize it so it fits the height of the slide.
 This is great for using high-resolution images which are much larger than the slide.